graphdeco-inria/hierarchical-3d-gaussians/README.md

 Make sure that you correctly [set up your environment](#setup) and [built the hierarchy merger/creator](#building-chunk-hierarchies)

 The `full_train.py` script performs all these steps to train a hierarchy from a preprocessed scene.
-While training, the progress can be visualized with the remote viewer ([build instructions](#compiling-the-real-time-viewer)).
+While training, the progress can be visualized with the original 3DGS remote viewer ([build instructions](#compiling-the-real-time-viewer)).
 ```
 python scripts/full_train.py --project_dir ${DATASET_DIR}
 ```